vicb/World-Topo-Maps/README.md

 ## Todo

-* Add support for iberpix satellite images
+* Add support for iberpix satellite images.
+* Make the core class API agnostic to make it possible to support other mapping libraries.